 Everyday Steps to Reading and Writing brought to you by the National association for the Education of Young Children (NAEYC) provides pointers about language development for young children to prepare them for reading and writing.

 The Gesell Institute of Child Development has been around since 1950 with the mission to promote child development that allows children to “enjoy childhood and have the time and opportunity to grow and to learn at their own pace and in their own way.”

-International Play Association (IPA and IPA/USA)is an interdisciplinary non-governmental organization, providing an international forum and advocacy for the promotion of play opportunities.
+International Play Association (IPA and IPA/USA) an interdisciplinary non-governmental organization, providing an international forum and advocacy for the promotion of play opportunities.
 IPA provides resources to help educators and parents promote play.

 Just Play Project is found in Ithaca, New York and has the Alliance for Childhood stamp of approval.
 The Just Play Project could be considered a model program for play.